 COSHH assessments must be recorded if you have five or more employees.
 Even for smaller businesses, keeping a written record is strongly recommended.
 The record should include the substance name, the hazards, who is exposed, existing control measures, additional measures needed, and the review date.

 The COSHH Awareness for Hospitality course addresses these specific substances and scenarios.
-For a more comprehensive treatment, the Control of Substances Hazardous to Health (COSHH) course provides in-depth coverage of the regulations and assessment process.
+For more in-depth coverage of the regulations and assessment process, the Control of Substances Hazardous to Health (COSHH) course covers the full regulatory framework.

 Your licence includes both the COSHH Awareness for Hospitality course (focused on hospitality-specific substances and scenarios) and the broader Control of Substances Hazardous to Health (COSHH) course (covering the full regulatory framework).
 Choose the one that best fits your role, or complete both.

-For a broader view of workplace safety compliance, explore our full range of health and safety courses — covering fire safety, manual handling, first aid, and more.
+For a broader view of workplace safety compliance, explore the full range of health and safety courses, covering fire safety, manual handling, first aid, and more.
 All are included in the same £29 licence.

 Is COSHH training a legal requirement?